 WHAT ARE WHIPPETS?

-Long term misuse may result in organ damage, seizures, comas, hallucinations, vitamin b12 deficiency and even death.
-Not only does inhalant abuse make it harder for the lungs to absorb oxygen, it also impacts the heart, liver, and kidneys.
+Long-term misuse has resulted in organ damage, seizures, comas, hallucinations, vitamin B-12 deficiency, and even death.
+Not only does inhalant abuse make it harder for the lungs to absorb oxygen, but it also impacts the heart, liver, and kidneys.
 Symptoms of distress include difficulty breathing and a dangerous decrease in blood pressure.

 Increasingly, whippets are a growing problem in Southwest Detroit.
 In less than a month, the Southwest Detroit Whippet Wipe Out Campaign cleaned up over 25,000 whippets cartridges from streets and parking lots.